ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 - `tilewidth`: The width of a tile in mm, tile height will be calculated from the aspect ratio of your area.

 - `tilewidth_scale`: (default: `None`).
 Uses this scale factor to calculate and override the tile width.
 Ex: a factor of 10000 will divide the real-world width of the area by 10000 and multiply that value by 1000 to arrive at a new tilewidth (in mm).
-Note that the final x/y scale (reported in the log file) may be slightly different due to some projection adjustments. __(New in 3.6.1)__
+Note that the final x/y scale (reported in the log file) may be slightly different due to some projection adjustments. __

 - `unprojected`: (default: `false`). (__Works only for exporting GeoTiffs, not for meshes__) Normally, the DEM from EE is projected either into the UTM zone of the center of the selected region or into a polar-stereographic projection (m based) for Arctic/Antarctic regions.
 If this option is true, the raster is left unprojected.